-In the KarMMa trial, with a median follow-up time of 13.3 months (range 0.2-21.2 months) the astreated median PFS across all target CAR-T therapy doses was 8.8 months, and the as-treated median OS was 19.4 months.12 The as-treated median PFS varied by dose, with the highest dose (450x106 CAR-T cells) achieving the longest median PFS (12.1 months).
+In the KarMMa trial, with a median follow-up time of 13.3 months (range 0.2-21.2 months) the astreated median PFS across all target CAR-T therapy doses was 8.8 months, and the as-treated median OS was 19.4 months.
+Twelve-month as-treated OS and PFS was 78% and 38%, respectively.
+11 The as-treated median PFS varied by dose, with the highest dose (450x106 CAR-T cells) achieving the longest median PFS (12.1 months).
 The as-treated ORR was 73% (94 out of 128 infused patients) and the as-treated stringent complete or complete response rate (sCR or CR) was 33% (42 out of 128) across all doses.
 The reported outcomes from KarMMa likely represents an optimistic estimate of the results since they are based on patients who received infusion of CAR-T cells, excluding patients who did not receive the therapy due to death prior to infusion, disease progression, or AEs.
 When calculated on an ITT (that is, including all enrolled patients, including those who were enrolled, leukapheresed but not infused), however, ORR was 63% (94 out of 149 enrolled patients) and sCR or CR was 28% (42 out of 149) (Table 3.3).16 33 patients (26% of the treated population) had MRD-negative status.

 Importantly, 28 patients (22% of the treated population) were retreated with ide-cel after disease progression, a statistic that was not available until publication of the trial results.
-Limited data were available on the characteristics of these patients and their associated outcomes; however, PFS in these patients was generally poor, with a median of one month following retreatment.12
+Limited data were available on the characteristics of these patients and their associated outcomes; however, PFS in these patients was generally poor, with a median of one month following retreatment.11

 In the KarMMa trial, HRQoL was assessed using the EQ-5D, EORTC QLQ-C30, and MY20 scales (details on these cancer-specific instruments are available at https://qol.eortc.org/) prior to induction and at day one and nine months post-infusion with ide-cel.
-Physical functioning, fatigue, pain, and global health sub-scales all improved at nine months compared to baseline (Table 3.4); however data on only 59 of 111 (53%) patients assessed at day one were available at nine months.20 More details on patient-reported outcomes for ide-cel are available in Table D3.10 of the Report Supplement.
+Physical functioning, fatigue, pain, and global health sub-scales all improved at nine months compared to baseline (Table 3.4); however data on only 59 of 111 (53%) patients assessed at day one were available at nine months.21 More details on patient-reported outcomes for ide-cel are available in Table D3.10 of the Report Supplement.

-At the time of this report, as-treated median PFS and OS were not reached with a median of 12.4 months of follow-up (range 1.5-24.9 months) in the CARTITUDE-1 trial.19 Using an as-treated approach, ORR was 97% (94 out of 97 infused patients) and sCR was 67% (65 out of 97 infused patients had an sCR).
-However, in an ITT analysis, using the overall enrolled population, ORR was 75% (94 out of 126 enrolled patients) and sCR was 52% (65 out of 126) (Table 3.3).16 53 patients (55% of the treated population) had MRD negative status.
+At the time of this report, as-treated median PFS and OS were not reached with a median of 18 months of follow-up (range 1.5-30.5 months) in the CARTITUDE-1 trial.
+Eighteen-month as-treated OS and PFS was 81% and 66%, respectively, a decline from 89% and 77% at 12 months. ^{15,20} Using an as-treated approach, ORR was 98% (95 out of 97 infused patients) and sCR was 80% (78 out of 97 infused patients) and sCR was 80% (78 out of 97 infused patients) and sCR was 80% (78 out of 97 infused patients had an sCR).
+However, in an ITT analysis, using the overall enrolled population, ORR was 75% (95 out of 126 enrolled patients) and sCR was 62% (78 out of 126) (Table 3.3).16 56 patients (58% of the treated population) had MRD negative status.
 No data were available on whether any patients receiving cilta-cel required retreatment.
 More details on outcomes data for cilta-cel are available in Table D3.4 of the Report Supplement.